 Reimbursable expenses can be entered in two ways in Core.

 - After you receive a bill from your vendor, use the Payables > Vendor Bills screen to enter the vendor bill.
 Here you select a vendor and activity/expense associated with the bill.
 Depending on the items you choose, a corresponding time or expense entry is created automatically in the background.
 The same time and expense entries can be both billable to your client and payable to your vendor.
 You must approve the entries for billing.
-Check the Core Help for details on entering bills.
+Check the Help Guide for details on entering bills.

 - Alternatively, your vendors can record expense entries in Core using the Expense Entries screen.
 Later, you can import those into a vendor bill.
 This also results in having expense entries that are both billable to your client and payable to your vendor.
 You must approve the entries for billing.
-Check the Core Help for details on entering expenses.
+Check the Help Guide for details on entering expenses.

 In the Billing > Invoices > Batch Invoice screen, you will see approved expenses, ready to bill.
 These can be billed either fully as is or with a % Complete value.
 For example, if you enter 50%, Core re-calculates the Net Bill and creates an invoice for 50% of the contract amount.

 Another option to bill your vendor services and expenses is to create a manual invoice directly from an estimate.
 Here you can choose the % Done of the estimated item.
 By default, this column is hidden in the grid, but can be shown from the More menu.
-Check the Core Help for details on creating invoices.
+Check the Help Guide for details on creating invoices.

 11. VENDOR PAYMENTS

 Core has a 'Pay when Paid' feature that is triggered while recording client payments on invoices with billable vendor expenses on them.
 You are informed that Core has detected unpaid vendor bills associated with the invoices and you might want to review those now.
 After receiving the payment, you can decide to pay the relevant vendor from the Bill Payments screen.
-Check the Core Help for details on paying vendor bills.
+Check the Help Guide for details on paying vendor bills.

 12. VENDOR CREDITS

 If a vendor has issued you a credit for future services, you can use the Payables > Vendor Credits screen to enter them.
 If they have issued a refund instead and you use the Core Accounting module, you can deposit that directly into your bank account via the Deposits screen.
-Check the Core Help for details on entering vendor credits.
+Check the Help Guide for details on entering vendor credits.

 13. VENDOR REPORTS